ibogovic-hub/ibogovic-hub.github.io/_posts/2021-05-25-nmap-security-audit.md

   - this scan option is performing the full TCP 3 way handshake with the remote system and it takes more time compared to SYN scan
   - connection requests are logged on the remote end

---> here is the example of TCP SYN scan:
+--> here is the example of TCP CONNECT scan:
 ![TCP CONNECT scan](/assets/images/nmap/tcp-conn-scan.png)

 - FIN, NULL, XMAS scans (`-sF` - FIN scan, `-sN` - NULL scan, `-sX` - XMAS scan)